The UK tax rules have been designed to be attractive to wealthy international individuals, both to live and to invest in the UK.

-In recent years there has also been a growing need to take proactive steps to protect personal, business and family wealth from the impact of matrimonial breakdown, succession disputes and appropriation of assets by foreign governments.
-This is often done through the use of trusts and similar asset-holding vehicles.
-The choice not only of vehicle but also jurisdiction is vital as is a deep understanding of the family and business governance issues involved.
-A fluid international market for business leaders and entrepreneurs, along with continuing migration as a result of political change, has fed clients' desire for international tax and legal support in countries with sophisticated financial systems.
+In recent years, there has been a growing need to take proactive steps to protect personal, business and family wealth from the impact of relationship breakdown, succession disputes and misappropriation of assets.
+This is often done through the use of trusts and similar asset holding vehicles.
+The choice of both vehicle and jurisdiction is vital, as is a deep understanding of the family and the governance issues involved.